Angels rookie Reid Detmers throws no-hitter against Rays

 The son of a former minor league pitcher with the St. Louis Cardinals, Detmers was the 10th overall pick in the 2020 draft out of the University of Louisville and made his big-league debut last year.

-He came into the game with a 2-4 career mark and a 6.33 ERA.
+He came into the game with a 2-4 career mark and a 6.33 ERA — the third highest ERA entering a no-hitter since earned runs became an official stat in 1913, according to the Elias Sports Bureau.
 He was 1-1 with a 5.32 ERA in his first five starts this season.

-It was the first time Detmers had gone even seven innings in a game.
-His previous career best was six last season against Houston.
-He’d never thrown more than 97 pitches in a big league game, either.

-The last Angels’ no-hitter was on July 12, 2019, when Taylor Cole and Félix Peña combined for one against the Seattle Mariners in the team’s first home game following the death of starting pitcher Tyler Skaggs.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports